rdsilva01/archv/README.md

-# ?
+# recomm

-? is a Python package created to retrieve, process, and perform Natural Language Processing (NLP) on news articles.
+recomm is a Python package created to retrieve, process, and perform Natural Language Processing (NLP) on news articles.
 This package includes modules for extracting news information, embedding generation, and the creation of a recommendation system of news articles by implementing a Redis VSS backend.

 ## Table of Contents
 - [Installation](#installation)